College football on television: Ontario

 In the early years of TSN during the late 1980s and early 1990s, the network broadcast some regular season games along with the OUAA or OQIFC finals.

 Hamilton-based CHCH carried Ontario (OUA) university football games (typically involving the hometown McMaster Marauders) through the 1990s until 2001.
 From 2003 to 2013, The Score had offered a Saturday game of the week and the Yates Cup under the brand OUA University Rush.
 After The Score was acquired by Sportsnet and became Sportsnet 360, the company canceled its OUA coverage due to low ratings, and no other broadcaster picked up the rights.
 In 2015, OUA reached an agreement with CHCH to carry the OUA playoffs in a multi-year deal, one that survived the station's bankruptcy later that year.
 CITY-TV, which like Sportsnet is owned by Rogers Communications, ran a four-game trial run of OUA regular season games (three of which involved the OUA) in 2016.

 A series of community TV stations carry games throughout Ontario.
 Rogers outlets in Ottawa, Guelph, Kitchener-Waterloo and London broadcast games.
 TV Cogeco outlets in Windsor, Hamilton and Kingston also broadcast games.
 Kingston broadcasts of Queen's Gaels football are tape delayed for same day broadcast, while all other games are distributed live.

+In 2025, OUA signed an agreement with Visaic (which also handles online streaming of the professional United States-based Indoor Football League) to move the OUA's football telecasts (as well as hockey and basketball) behind a paywall.